General Terms and Conditions of PEAKnx GmbH

 6.1 Claims for defects on the part of the Customer presuppose that the Customer has properly fulfilled its obligations to inspect the goods and give notice of defects in accordance with § 377 of the German Commercial Code (HGB).

 6.2 Insofar as claims for defects exist, we provide warranty in such a way that we rectify material and processing defects by repair in our repair centre or provide replacement of the affected parts.
+A claim for reimbursement of expenses such as dismantling, assembly or travel expenses is excluded in any case.

 6.3 A prerequisite for the breach of duty claims is that the defect asserted is a reproducible one.
 If it turns out that services requested by the Customer and provided by PEAK were not necessary as a result of a breach of duty by PEAK, the Customer shall remunerate these services and reimburse PEAK for the costs incurred.
 PEAK shall base the calculation on its respective valid hours and travel expense rates.